You are currently viewing February 2025 – Paphos & London

 A direct train from here will quickly get you into central London, making it a desirable location for the wealthy who love the village lifestyle, but not enough to want to sacrifice all that London has to offer.

-Not wanting to name-drop, but one morning, we bumped into the Walkers Crisp sensation, Gary Lineker, out walking his dog.
+Not wanting to name-drop, but one morning, we bumped into the Walkers Crisp sensation (amongst other things), Gary Lineker, out walking his dog.

 The Home